 Egg painting with vinegar?
-You may wonder how.
-I am proud to say I invented it.
+This is the most fun way of decorating hard boiled eggs with kids.
+A great STEAM project for science class too.
 It is a fun science craft activity combining science and art, and it started with an art app we were using to learn drawing.
-You can say it is a STEAM (Science Tech Engineer Art Math) project.
-Here is the story and the procedure for it, so you can do it too.
-It is very easy, and all you need are crayon and vinegar, and of course, eggs (preferably brown eggs).
+If you are STEM teacher, this is an ideal STEAM (Science Tech Engineer Art Math) project for kids.
+It is very easy.
+All you need are crayon and vinegar, and of course, eggs (preferably brown eggs).

 Several Easters ago, I felt I should do something about Easter, but we had pretty much out grown all the egg activities.
 It seemed hard to find something about Easter egg to get a boy’s interest.
 And then I came up the idea of using crayon to draw on eggs, based on what we learned from the app iLuv Drawing Monster, and then put the eggs in vinegar.
 It was mostly just me being curious about what was going to happen.
 In the end, it turned out pretty good.
 Most importantly, I had my ten year old into the mood of drawing and doing science experiments.